ThatCooperLewis/olympus/docs/windows_setup.md

 2. Install VS Code and the  [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension.
 3. Enter Ubuntu WSL, navigate to directory, run `code .`

 Some things should install, then VS Code should open & connect to the WSL.
-It will behave as a normal UNIX workspace now, even when re-opening VS Code (it isn't necessary to open it via WSL).
+No need to open Code from WSL after this first launch.